rochdikhalid/kopra/README.md

 # Step I - Backend Setup

+The project backend was generated with [Django](https://github.com/django/django) version 3.2.9
-1- Make sure you have the latest version of Python installed (prefered).

-2- Clone the repository.<br>
+a- Make sure you have the latest version of Python installed (prefered). b- Clone the repository.<br>
-3- Open the repository using the command line by copying its path.
+c- Open the repository using the command line by copying its path.

+## 1- Virtual Environment Configuration

-4- Create a virtual environment using the following: <br>
+a- Create a virtual environment using the following: <br>

 `python3 -m venv <name_of_virtualenv>`

-5- Activate the virtual environment by running the following:<br>
+b- Activate the virtual environment by running the following:<br>

 `<name_of_virtualenv>\Scripts\activate`

-6- Install the dependencies as highlighted below using the requirement.txt file:<br>
+c- Install the dependencies as highlighted below using the requirement.txt file:<br>

 `pip install -r requirements.txt`

+## 2- Development Server

-7- Go to coreApi directory and migrate the existing database tables:<br>
+a- Go to coreApi directory and migrate the existing database tables:<br>

 `python manage.py migrate`

-8- Run the Django development server:<br>
+b- Run the Django development server:<br>

 `python manage.py runserver`

 # Step II - Frontend Setup

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.0.7
+The project frontend was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.0.7

 ## 1- Development Server